 The team-taught module provides an entry point to the field of transnational history, its approaches and tools.
 It is deliberately designed to be open and flexible as it seeks to allow students to take ownership of the content and the cases to be studied.
 Following an introduction to the field along a series of text based seminars, the module is mainly designed around a number of workshops and training sessions that will equip students with the skills to analyse, map and visualise transnational histories – that is “doing” and “practicing”.

-While we are passionate about content on European history, Asian history, transnational and images-1global history, we are equally passionate about habits and routines.
+While we are passionate about content on European history, Asian history, transnational and global history, we are equally passionate about habits and routines.
 Check out and follow #THRaSH – and comment and add.
 We try to create a module that is not about Knowledge Consumption – but about Knowledge Production.
 It is built around key aspects of today’s work life and a number of transferable skills: a strong sense of sharing, exchanging, collaborating and presenting in informal and more formal settings.
 The course is deliberately designed to be open and flexible allowing students (or rather collaborators as we see it) to take ownership of the content and the cases to be studied.

 This website will be the open and public facing element of our module, though some pages and posts may be password protected when appropriate.